World Chefs: Wolvesmouth on underground food, art and society

-LOS ANGELES For the 'Wolf' of Los Angeles dining, food has always been the medium for a higher social purpose.
+LOS ANGELES, June 10 For the 'Wolf' of Los Angeles dining, food has always been the medium for a higher social purpose.

 Wolvesmouth, the alias of Arizona-native Craig Thornton, is the self-taught chef who emerged four years ago as part of the sweeping trend of underground supper clubs, serving up dishes inspired by raw nature and abstract art at his loft, Wolvesden.